stride3d/stride/Readme.md

-# Parser for SDSL
+# Parser and compiler for SDSL

-`Warn : this project is not official`
+This repository contains a new implementation of a parser/compiler for SDSL.

+This implementation is described in detail in the [wiki](https://github.com/ykafia/SDSLParser/wiki).

 ## SDSL